How to Contact Your Representative About LGBTQ+ Federal Protections

 What's at Stake

-The Equality Act, which would add LGBTQ+ people to federal civil rights law, has been reintroduced but faces an uphill battle.
-At the same time, several bills would restrict gender-affirming care access and remove existing non-discrimination guidance.
-Your representatives vote on all of these.
+The Equality Act, which would add LGBTQ+ people to federal civil rights law, has been reintroduced but faces significant opposition.
+At the same time, several bills would restrict gender-affirming care and remove existing non-discrimination guidance.

 7.6%